Salta al contenuto principale

 • how to transition to a more sustainable economy and mitigate the wrenching changes that will undoubtedly come from a rapidly warming world.
 What are the global responsibilities and global distributional impacts?
 How should one think of and model industrial policies in the aid of a global green transition?
 Where are we now, and how far do we have to go to meet the challenge?
 What are the consequences of inaction or slow progress?

-The aim of the 2022 Axel Leijonhufvud School is to gather lecturers and students with a strong motivation to engage in open-minded discussions of analytical and modeling possibilities, and to address both theoretical and applied issues.
-This is the recurring practice of the Axel Leijonhufvud School.
+The aim of the 2022 Axel Leijonhufvud Advanced School is to gather lecturers and students with a strong motivation to engage in open-minded discussions of analytical and modeling possibilities, and to address both theoretical and applied issues.
+This is the recurring practice of the Axel Leijonhufvud Advanced School.

 Program

-7-11 September: Global arrangements
+7-11 September, 2022: Global arrangements - closed

 • Geopolitics (Africa, China, Russia, Europe)/energy;